Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 - How to maximize loot vs points
 - When to retreat vs push forward

+## Teleportation Strategy and Safety

+**CRITICAL: Master teleportation to hunt safely!**

+### The Enemy Buster Menu Teleport:

+**You can ALWAYS teleport back to your own state via the Enemy Buster menu!**

+This is your emergency escape button:
+- Open Enemy Buster menu (event interface)
+- Tap "Return to Own State" button
+- Instant teleport back to safety
+- Use this whenever you feel threatened

+### The 30-Second Rule (VERY IMPORTANT):

+**NEVER send your tanks further than 30 seconds from your HQ!**

+**Why this matters:**
+- If danger appears, you need time to recall troops
+- Troops far from HQ = vulnerable to attacks
+- Can't teleport with troops marching
+- 30 seconds = safe recall distance

+**Best practice:**
+1. Attack targets near where you teleported
+2. If targets are far away, **teleport again closer to them**
+3. Don't be lazy - teleport multiple times!
+4. Keep troops within 30-second recall range

+**If you ignore this rule:**
+- At minimum, leave your **strongest tank in your HQ**
+- This tank defends your base if attacked
+- Better than having all tanks out marching
+- But still risky - follow the 30-second rule!

+### War Frenzy: The 10-Minute Shield Lockout

+**DANGER: War Frenzy = 10 minutes without shield protection!**

+**What is War Frenzy:**
+- Triggered when you attack or get attacked
+- Lasts 10 minutes
+- You CANNOT activate shields during this time
+- You can HAVE a shield, but can't activate a NEW one
+- Your HQ is vulnerable during these 10 minutes

+**Strategy during War Frenzy:**
+1. **If safe:** Continue hunting, you have 10 minutes
+2. **If threatened:** Teleport to enemy state to escape
+3. **Wait out the 10 minutes** before returning
+4. **Then shield immediately** when back in your state

+### Emergency Escape Procedure:

+**High-level enemy in your hive after you teleport back?**

+1. **Don't panic** - You have options
+2. **Teleport to enemy state immediately** (via Enemy Buster menu)
+3. **Wait 30 seconds** - Cooldown after returning to own state
+4. **Stay in enemy state** until threat passes
+5. **Return when safe** and shield immediately

+**Important timing:**
+- 30-second cooldown after teleporting to your own state
+- Can't immediately teleport back to enemy state
+- Plan your return timing carefully
+- Check for threats before returning

+### Getting Hit Isn't a Disaster:

+**Don't be paralyzed by fear of getting attacked!**

+**If your HQ gets hit once or twice:**
+- ✅ You still score points (loser still gets points!)
+- ✅ You get healing speedups to recover
+- ✅ This is part of the learning process
+- ✅ Temporary setback, not a catastrophe

+**The real danger:**
+- ❌ Multiple repeated attacks (losing all resources)
+- ❌ Not shielding when offline (easy target)
+- ❌ Staying visible with full resources (attractive target)

+**Takeaway:** One or two hits = manageable.
+Many repeated hits = time to shield!

 ## Your Day 6 Action Plan

 ### BEFORE Day 6 Starts (Saturday 0:00 Server Time):